CodeReclaimers/btce-api/README.md

     LTC LatrKXtfw66LQUURrxBzCE7cxFc9Sv8FWf
     BTC 16vnh6gwFYLGneBa8JUk7NaXpEt3Qojqs1

-The following functions in the btceapi module access the public API, and do not require any user account information:
+The following functions in the btceapi module access the public API and/or scrape content from the main page, and do not require any user account
+information:

     getDepth(pair) - Retrieve the depth for the given pair.
 Returns a tuple (asks, bids); each of these is a list of (price, volume) tuples.
 See the